auth0-developer-hub/auth0-b2b-saas-starter/README.md

 Finally, it will save environment variables for your tenant in the application directory.

 > [!WARNING]
-> Only run the following command on a newly created tenant to avoid changing existing configuration or introducing conflicting elements to your existing Auth0 tenants!
+> Only run the following command on a tenant specifically for this purpose.
+It will make changes to the tenant!
-> If you are creating a new Auth0 tenant at this point in the process, go back to step 2 in order to ensure you're logged into the correct Auth0 tenant.
+> This command was intended for a fresh tenant and/or a tenant built specifically for this application.

-Run the following command, replacing `<your-tenant-domain>` with your Auth0 tenant domain (e.g., `my-tenant.us.auth0.com`):
+Run the following command, replacing `<your-tenant-domain>` with your canonical Auth0 tenant domain (e.g., `my-tenant.us.auth0.com`, not your custom domain):

 ```shell
 npm run auth0:bootstrap <your-tenant-domain>